 Ukrainian Catholic Church in Great Britain [Українська Католицька Церква у Великій Британії] – a religious organisation of Ukrainian Christians in Great Britain belonging to the Byzantine Catholic rite.
 Part of the worldwide Ukrainian Graeco-Catholic Church (UGCC) – see below.

 The earliest significant group of Ukrainian immigrants in Great Britain, those who settled in Manchester between the 1890s and the outbreak of the First World War, were mostly Graeco-Catholics.
-They initially attended services at the Roman Catholic church of St Chad, and later joined the parish of St Casimir which was established in 1904 to serve primarily Manchester’s Polish and Lithuanian immigrants.
-After the closure of this parish in 1931, St Chad’s once again became the main religious focal point for the Manchester Ukrainians.
+They initially attended services at the Roman Catholic church of St Chad, and later joined the parish of St Casimir, which was established in 1904 to serve, primarily, Manchester’s Polish and Lithuanian immigrants.
+After the closure of this parish in 1931, St Chad’s once again became the main place of worship for the Manchester Ukrainians.
 From 1932 the Rev. Louis van den Bossche, a Graeco-Catholic priest from Belgium, visited St Chad’s several times a year to celebrate mass according to the Graeco-Catholic rite.
 After his death in 1938 these visits were continued by the Rev. Jacques Perridon from France (1938-39 and 1944-47).
 Between the First and Second World Wars a number of high-ranking figures in the UGCC made visits to Great Britain: the Metropolitan of Galicia, Andrei Sheptytskyi (1921), Bishop Mykola Charnetskyi, the apostolic visitor for Graeco-Catholics in Poland outside the boundaries of Galicia, (1932 and 1937), and the Rev. Yosyf Slipyi, rector of the Graeco-Catholic Theological Academy in Lviv and future head of the UGCC (1935).

 During and immediately after the Second World War (October 1944 – September 1945, and January-February 1946) the Rev. Michael Horoshko from Canada served as a military chaplain for the Ukrainian Graeco-Catholics in the Canadian armed forces based in the UK (see Ukrainian Canadian Servicemen’s Association).
 There were also chaplains for the Ukrainian Graeco-Catholics in the Polish Armed Forces under British command: the Rev. Anthony Hodys in the Polish I Corps based in the UK, and the Rev. Stepan Kolankiwskyj in the Polish II Corps which was transferred to the UK in 1946.

 In 1947 the territory of Great Britain was divided into six pastoral regions, with one or more priests assigned to each region.
 In some of the camps housing large numbers of Ukrainians huts were converted into chapels for the conduct of church services.
 One such chapel, established at Hallmuir Camp near Lockerbie in Scotland, is still used by local Ukrainians.
 In 1948 the UCC-GB acquired its own church for the first time, in London.
 From the end of the 1940s, as the camps and hostels began to be closed down and Ukrainian communities were established in towns and cities around Great Britain, the territorial organisation of the UCC-GB was adapted accordingly.
 Churches (usually redundant buildings of various Christian denominations) and residential premises for priests were gradually acquired in places with larger Ukrainian communities.
-From these centres each priest served his local community and one or more communities in nearby towns and cities, such an arrangement continuing until the present day.
+From these centres each priest served his local community and one or more communities in nearby towns and cities, an arrangement which continues to this day.
+In towns and cities where the UCC-GB does not have its own church, services are generally held in local Roman Catholic churches.
 In all, the UCC-GB acquired churches in 17 locations (some have subsequently been sold): Bedford, Bolton, Bradford, Coventry, Derby, Edinburgh, Gloucester, Halifax, Leicester, London, Manchester, Nottingham, Oldham, Peterborough, Rochdale, Scunthorpe and Wolverhampton.
-Where the UCC-GB does not have its own church, services are generally held in local Roman Catholic churches.
 In 1967, with the financial support of Ukrainians throughout Britain, a church was bought in central London to serve as the cathedral of the UCC-GB (officially opened on 29 June 1968).
-The only purpose-built Ukrainian Catholic church in Great Britain was erected, in the Byzantine style, in Wolverhampton (consecrated in 1988).
+The only purpose-built Ukrainian Catholic church in Great Britain was erected, in the Byzantine style, in Wolverhampton (consecrated in 1988), although the interiors of other churches were adapted for Byzantine-rite services wherever possible.
 In the 1970s regular services were held in approximately 70 towns and cities, usually every week in parishes with their own churches, and once or twice a month, or less frequently, in the other locations.
-In mid-2015 services were being held in approximately 30 locations.
+In 2017 services were being held in over 30 locations.

 Since the Second World War close to a hundred priests have served with the UCC-GB (excluding occasional visits by priests from Ukraine and other countries), the number in any given year ranging in the main from 10 to 17.
 Between 1946 and 1948 at least 16 priests came to the UK from continental Europe: in 1946, in addition to the Rev. Kolankiwskyj, two other priests arrived with the Polish II Corps from Italy (John Dumycz, Vladimir Pashkowsky); in 1947, as well as the Rev. Jean who came from France, four military chaplains arrived with the former soldiers of the Galicia Division from Italy (Alexander Babij, Emanuel Korduba, Alexander Markewycz, Michael Ratushynskyi), and the group was also accompanied by two civilian priests from Rome (Vladimir Dzioba, Petro Diaczyszyn); in 1948 six priests arrived from displaced persons camps in Germany and Austria (Justyn Hirniak, Mykola Habak, Jarema Hawryluk, Damian Lopatynsky, Wasyl Paslawskyj, Isidore Patrylo).
 All of the above priests had been ordained before or during the war, mainly in Western Ukraine.
-Some of them went on to serve in the UK for many years, while others emigrated after a relatively short stay.
+Some of them went on to serve in the UK for many years, while others emigrated to other continents after a relatively short stay.
 From 1949 priests continued to arrive from time to time from other countries and served in Britain for varying lengths of time.
-Most of those who came in the 1950s were born in Ukraine but completed their theological studies after the war in Rome or at the Graeco-Catholic seminary in Culemborg, The Netherlands.
-The priests who came in the 1960s-1980s were predominantly from countries further afield, mainly in North or South America, to which they had emigrated after the war or where they were born.
+Most of those who came in the 1950s had been born in Ukraine but had completed their theological studies after the war in Rome or at the Graeco-Catholic seminary in Culemborg in the Netherlands.
+The priests who came in the 1960s-1980s were predominantly from countries further afield (mainly North or South America), to which they had emigrated after the war, or in which they were born.
 Since the 1970s at least 13 sons of post-war Ukrainian immigrants to the UK have become priests of the UCC, most having trained in Rome, and have served or continue to serve in parishes in Britain.
 Of the new priests arriving in Britain since the 1990s, most have come from Ukraine.
-In mid-2015, the clergy of the eparchy numbered 17 priests and two deacons (including two retired priests).
+In mid-2017, the clergy of the eparchy numbered 18 priests (including one retired) and a deacon.

 Since the establishment of the UCC-GB the priests who have served in it for the longest duration (15 years or more) include the following: Alexander Babij, Ivan Bilyk, Andrij Choma, Wolodymyr Choma, Vladimir Dzioba, Ivan Hasiak, Jarema Hawryluk, Mykola Korchagin, Irineu Kraiczyi, Eugene Kushko, Augustine Kuzma, Josaphat Lescesen, Benjamin Lysykanych, Alexander Markewycz, Mykola Matyczak, Ivan Muzyczka, Antin Mychalskyj, Stephan Oracz, Wasyl Paslawskyj, Lubomyr Pidluskyj, Michael Ratushynskyi, Jaroslaw Rij, Stephan Soltys, Theodore Tysak, Stephan Wiwcharuk.

 The UCC-GB is active in the field of complementary education within the Ukrainian community in the UK.
 In 1951-56 a Sunday school was run by the parish in Bolton for the teaching of religion, the Ukrainian language and the history of Ukraine (subsequently merging with the school run by the local branch of the Association of Ukrainians in Great Britain).
 From 1958 until the 1990s a similar church-based school was operated by the Sisters Servants of Mary Immaculate in Bradford.
-At various times priests and nuns have visited Ukrainian Saturday schools, in towns where such schools operated, to teach religion to pupils.
+At various times priests and nuns have taught religion in Ukrainian Saturday schools in towns and cities where such schools have operated.
 In recent years the teaching of religion has generally been based at church premises.

 The UCC-GB has also been active in the field of publishing.
 Between 1948 and 1975 it published the Nasha Tservka (Our Church) magazine.
 This was succeeded in 1977-1987 by a bulletin entitled Tserkovni Visti (Church News).
 In 2007-2008 four issues of a revived Nasha Tservka were published.